© Unofficial Royalty 2024

 December 8, 1907 – Death of King Oscar II of Sweden and Norway at the Royal Palace in Stockholm, Sweden; buried at Riddarholmen Church in Stockholm, Sweden

 Oscar was the third of the four sons of King Oscar I of Sweden and Norway.
 In 1857, he married Princess Sophia of Nassau and the couple had four sons.
 Upon his father’s death in 1859, Oscar became Crown Prince and heir of his elder brother King Karl XV, who had no living male heirs.
-Oscar became King of Sweden and Norway in 1872, upon his brother’s death.
+Oscar became King of Sweden and Norway when his brother died in 1872.
 In 1905, King Oscar II formally renounced his claim to the Norwegian throne, with Sweden finally recognizing Norway as an independent constitutional monarchy.
 Oscar’s great-nephew, Prince Carl of Denmark (a grandson of Oscar’s elder brother King Karl XV), was elected King of Norway, taking the name Haakon VII.
 Ironically, Haakon’s son Olav married the daughter of Oscar’s son Prince Carl of Sweden, and today it is Oscar’s great-grandson, King Harald V, who sits on the Norwegian throne.
 Through his children, Oscar II’s descendants currently occupy the thrones of Sweden, Norway, Belgium, and Luxembourg.
 Soon after the end of the union with Norway, King Oscar’s health began to decline.
 He died at the age of 78.

 Unofficial Royalty: King Oscar II of Sweden